qazwart/tnl/README.md

 There are several software programs that allow you to manage these tunnels.
 However, they all seem to share a few issues:

 * They can be a pain to setup.
-For some reason, I have to know the ports I want to use for tunneling.
-Why can't they figure that out for me.
-* When I do my tunneling, I have to remember which port tunnels to which remote systems.
-* Sometimes you have multiple gateways which can reach the same system.
-That way, if one gateway is down, you can use another.
-However, you don't want the same ports mapped to different gateways.
-* Many don't show you easily how machines are mapped to various ports.
+You usually have to define a gateway, then give all the various systems for that gateway, filling in port numbers, names, etc.
+* Some systems make it very difficult to see the configuration.
+What port is my tunnel to my SQL DB machine connected to?
+You usually have to bring up the configuration dialog box over and over.
+* Even once you've set up the tunnels, you still have to remember how you mapped the various machines to port numbers.
+* Most tunnel handlers only concern themselves with the setup, but aren't very helpful with the connection.

+I wanted a system of some intelligence.
+Where it will figure out the port mapping for me.
+Where I can tell it _I want to log into this system_ and it figures out how to do that.
+Where I copy, paste, and modify configurations.
+Where I can easily take the status of the gateways and tunnels.

-Thus, I developed this Tunnel Manager.
+Thus, I created this tunnel manager.

 ## Overview